leoleader/Menagerie/README.md

 # Dylan_Website
-Hi hello this is my website I made using Hugo and Git Hub Pages, which I will. be using to post projects and provide information about myself and my journey with computer science :)
+Hi hello this is my website I made using Hugo and Git Hub Pages!
+I will be using this to post projects and provide information about myself and my journey with computer science :)